PX4/PX4-user_guide/en/flight_controller/raspberry_pi_pilotpi_rpios.md

 ### OS Image

 The latest official [Raspberry Pi OS Lite](https://downloads.raspberrypi.org/raspios_lite_armhf_latest) image is always recommended.

-Assume you already get a working ssh connection to RPi.
+To install you must already have a working SSH connection to RPi.

 ### Setting up Access (Optional)

 #### Hostname and mDNS

-mDNS helps you connect to your pi with hostname instead of IP address.
+mDNS helps you connect to your RasPi with hostname instead of IP address.

 ```sh
 sudo raspi-config
 ```

-Navigate to "Network Options" -> "Hostname".
+Navigate to **Network Options > Hostname**.
 Set and exit.
 You may want to setup [passwordless auth](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) as well.

 ### Setting up OS